 The Creative Thought Center, based in Chapel Hill, North Carolina, was founded in 1987 by the husband and wife team of Steven Rogat and Marcia Rogat.

-A dynamic facilitator and innovative therapist, Steven Rogat is a licensed professional counselor, nationally certified counselor, body worker, and hypnotherapist with a master’s degree in psychology and an extensive background in alternative therapies.
+A dynamic facilitator and innovative therapist, Steven Rogat is a licensed clinical mental health counselor, nationally certified counselor, body worker, and hypnotherapist with a master’s degree in psychology and an extensive background in alternative therapies.
 He is a certified trainer for Callahan Techniques’ Thought Field Therapy.
 He brings to his practice over 30 years of experience with hypnotherapy, EMDR (eye movement therapy), bodywork, and indigenous healing modalities from the Hawaiian, Mexican, and Native American traditions.